Nicole McMahon, Ph.D.

 Research Projects

-Policy Momentum and Transgender Visibility in Public Policy: Comparing Canada and Australia
+Working Title: Policy Momentum and Transgender Inclusion in Public Policy

 I use military policy and anti-discrimination legislation in Canada and Australia as comparative cases.
 Empirically, the project relies on a combination of elite interviews, media reports, archival material, and previously undisclosed government documents.
 Through this work, I contribute to our understanding of LBGTQ+ public policy while also providing a framework for explaining the conditions for cross-national policy change more broadly.